- Majors & Minors

-Meet our President, L. Jay Lemons, and other members of senior leadership, including the Board of Trustees and the provost.
+Meet our President, Jonathan D. Green, and other members of senior leadership, including the Board of Trustees and the provost.

 Sign up your toddler for music classes, register your second grader for swim lessons, learn more about elite programs for high schoolers and more.

 The latest news from Susquehanna, as well as tools and resources for the media and the online edition of our alumni magazine, Susquehanna Currents.

 Need to find an administrative office?
 Look no further than this directory of offices and services.

 Key information about Susquehanna, as required by the Higher Education Opportunity Act (HEOA).

 Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.